johnalison/obsidian-notes/0-inbox/The Problem of Political Authority.md

 Outstanding !
 Completely changed my mind about Governments.
 Basically accept his thesis.

 Thinking about the [[Importance Political Authority]], Heumer shows that our common sense moral intuitions imply that most of what governments do is unethical.
-"Political authority is incompatible with common sense moral beliefs"
+- "Political authority is incompatible with common sense moral beliefs"
+- "Equal respect for persons is not compatible with political authority"

 Its not surprising that we have strong intuition that government actions are moral because